dotnet/docs/docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-a-managed-windows-service.md

 ## Construct the service and provide the hosting code

-1. Create a new Visual Studio Console Application project called "Service".
+1. Create a new Visual Studio **Console app** project called **Service**.

 2. Rename Program.cs to Service.cs.

-3. Change the namespace to Microsoft.ServiceModel.Samples.
+3. Change the namespace to `Microsoft.ServiceModel.Samples`.

-4. Add references to the following assemblies.
+4. Add references to the following assemblies:

     - System.ServiceModel.dll

     - System.ServiceProcess.dll

     - System.Configuration.Install.dll

 5. Add the following using statements to Service.cs.